queer/singyeong/README.md

 No. You should not try to route to a specific 신경 client by id; instead you should be expressing a metadata query that will send to the client you want.
+Generally speaking, clients should be capable of running statelessly, or you should use metadata to route messages effectively.

 ### Do I need sidecar containers if I'm running in Kubernetes?